flokoe/bash-hackers-wiki/docs/howto/pax.md

 When pax reads an archive, it tries to guess the archive type.
 However, in *write* mode, you must specify which type of archive to append using the `-x <TYPE>` switch.
-If you omit this switch, a default archive will be created (POSIX says it\'s implementation defined, Berkeley `pax` creates `ustar` if no options are specified).
+If you omit this switch, a default archive will be created (POSIX says it's implementation defined, Berkeley `pax` creates `ustar` if no options are specified).

 The following archive formats are supported (Berkeley implementation):